kumogire/urlshortener/README.md

 ### Start Sail

-> **Remember:** Make sure that Docker is up and running before trying to launch Laravel Sail.
+> **Remember:** Make sure that Docker is up and running on your local machine **before** trying to launch Laravel Sail.

 ```console
 sail up
 ```

 Note: You don't have to use the alias, it just makes things simpler.
-If you don't want to use the alias substitute:
+If you don't want to use the alias substitute...

 ```console
 ./vendor/bin/sail up
 ```

-Wherever the documentation uses just "sail" in the CLI commands
+...wherever the documentation uses just "sail" in the CLI commands

 > **Troubleshooting:** If when running the command 'sail up', you get a 'command not found' message, remove the vendor folder (from the root of you project and run 'composer update'.